 - Limited promotional offers (i.e balance transfer or money transfers)

-Your improved credit rating should help you later on if, for example, you need a mortgage to get on the property ladder, or you need to take out a personal loan to buy a car or make any other major purchase.
+An improved credit rating could help you later on if, for example, you need a mortgage to get on the property ladder, or you need to take out a personal loan to buy a car or make any other major purchase.

 These types of cards are often called ‘credit builder cards’ and designed primarily to provide a solution for those with a low credit score, through either mismanaging their finances in the past, or through having a limited credit history.